 Plácido Domingo is recognized not only as one of the finest and most influential singing actors in the history of opera but also as a conductor.
-And as General Director of Los Angeles Opera he is a major force as an opera administrator.
+And as General Director of Los Angeles Opera (2003–2019) he was a major force as an opera administrator.

-Domingo’s vocal repertoire encompasses 147 stage roles – a number unmatched by any other celebrated singer in opera history.
-The list includes not only tenor roles but also the principal baritone roles in Verdi’s Simon Boccanegra, Rigoletto, I Due Foscari, La Traviata, Giovanna d’Arco, Il Trovatore, as well as that of Massenet’s Thaïs and Puccini’s Gianni Schicchi, which he has added during the last few years.
+Domingo’s vocal repertoire encompasses more than 150 stage roles – a number unmatched by any other celebrated singer in opera history.
+The list includes not only tenor roles but also the principal baritone roles in Verdi’s Simon Boccanegra, Rigoletto, I due Foscari, La traviata, Giovanna d’Arco, Il trovatore, as well as that of Massenet’s Thaïs and Puccini’s Gianni Schicchi, which he has added during the last few years.

-He has conducted multiple opera performances with the Metropolitan Opera, Covent Garden, the Vienna State Opera, and Los Angeles Opera, among many other ensembles, and symphonic concerts with the Chicago Symphony, National Symphony, London Symphony, Berlin Philharmonic, Orchestre Symphonique de Montréal, and numerous other orchestras.
-In 1990, Domingo and his colleagues José Carreras and Luciano Pavarotti spontaneously formed the Three Tenors, which performed with enormous success all over the world.
+He has conducted multiple opera performances with the Metropolitan Opera, the Royal Opera House (Covent Garden), the Vienna State Opera and Los Angeles Opera among many other ensembles, and symphonic concerts with the Chicago Symphony Orchestra, the National Symphony Orchestra (Washington), the London Symphony Orchestra, the Berliner Philharmoniker, the Orchestre symphonique de Montréal and numerous other orchestras.
+In 1990 Domingo and his colleagues José Carreras and Luciano Pavarotti spontaneously formed the Three Tenors, which performed with enormous success all over the world.

-In his native Spain, Plácido Domingo has been awarded the Gran Cruz de la Orden de Isabel la Católica, the Medalla de la Orden de las Artes y las Letras de España, and the Premio Prinicipe de Asturias de las Artes; and in Mexico, where he grew up, he received the Aguila Azteca.
-He was awarded the Presidential Medal of Freedom in the United States and the titles of Commander of the Legion of Honor in France, Honorary Knight of the British Empire, and both Grande Ufficiale and Cavaliere di Gran Croce of the Order of Merit of the Italian Republic.
+In his native Spain Plácido Domingo has been awarded the Gran Cruz de la Orden de Isabel la Católica, the Medalla de la Orden de las Artes y las Letras de España and the Premio Prinicipe de Asturias de las Artes; and in Mexico, where he grew up, he received the Aguila Azteca.
+He was awarded the Presidential Medal of Freedom in the USA and the titles of Commander of the Legion of Honor in France, Honorary Knight of the British Empire and both Grande Ufficiale and Cavaliere di Gran Croce of the Order of Merit of the Italian Republic.
 He has received honorary doctorates from Oxford University and New York University for his lifelong commitment and contribution to music and the arts.
-In October 2009, King Carl Gustaf of Sweden presented him with the first Birgit Nilsson Prize (at one million dollars, the most generous prize in the world of classical music) for his outstanding achievements in opera; in accepting the award, Domingo said that it would “greatly benefit my annual competition, Operalia.”
-On November 21, 2012 he was appointed as UNESCO Goodwill Ambassador.
-In 2006, he conducted Verdi’s Requiem Mass in Warsaw, to commemorate the first anniversary of Pope John Paul II’s passing.
+In October 2009 King Carl Gustaf of Sweden presented him with the first Birgit Nilsson Prize (at one million dollars, the most generous prize in the world of classical music) for his outstanding achievements in opera; in accepting the award, Domingo said that it would “greatly benefit my annual competition, Operalia”.
+On 21 November 2012 he was appointed as UNESCO Goodwill Ambassador.
+In 2006 he conducted Verdi’s Requiem in Warsaw, to commemorate the first anniversary of Pope John Paul II’s passing.